 - Improves immunity, Liver protecting

-- Carminative, diuretic, gastric and liver tonic
+- Carminative, diuretic, gastric and the liver tonic

 - Choleretic, hypoglycemic, hypocholesterolemic

 Kalmegh is extremely bitter medicinal herb useful in blood purification.
 In traditional medicine it is used for treating leprosy, gonorrhea, scabies, boils, skin eruptions etc due to its blood purification properties.
 Its decoction prevents and treats the liver diseases and fever.